SeN75/color-plate-scheme/projects/colors-scheme/README.md

 ```

 In the above example, we import the `ColorsSchemeService` from the 'colors-scheme' library and use it to create a color palette (`palette`) from the base color `#66CC99`.
 You can replace `#66CC99` with any base color of your choice.

+## Credits

+This project builds upon and includes code from the following sources:

+- `code.js` from the [color-scheme-figma-plugin](https://github.com/Hidetaro7/color-scheme-figma-plugin)